 They can be sent in the right direction as quickly as possible, which helps tremendously cut down on wasted time.

 Therefore, instead of having a ticket just waiting for the right human eyes look, you can have automation set up.

 A variety of triggers can identify high-value accounts, specific requests based on keywords, as well as the frequency of requests that come in from a certain region or talk about the same problem.

 Regardless, all these requests can be assigned, then escalated accordingly.
 All of which help improve your resolution rates and speed.

 3. Email Marketing Personalization and Automation

-Our second category of personalization of customer experience is email marketing and its automation.
+Our second category of personalizing the customer experience is email marketing and its automation.

 Automated Welcome Messages